 After attempting the all-Android life, my love for iOS is still there.
 Yes, that gaming FOMO still exists sometimes, but I realize I’m not a big AAA gamer.
 Watching game streams of too many rushed, buggy releases of big-name games make me appreciate the stability of the games my iPad, iPhone, and TV can play.
 There’s good quality games on the Apple Arcade, plenty of quality paid games on the App Store, that I can play that “hard-core” gamers may scoff at—but the thing is, more and more gamers are playing games on their phones and iPads, and thankfully “freemium” games are becoming passé in favor of platform subscriptions or old-fashioned once-and-done paid-for games.

 I also overcame an old mental roadblock to pursue computer programming as an option to pursue should I ever decide to return to college, as with my reissued diploma and Selective Service letter I can now further my education without clerical errors getting in the way due to the fact I’m living my life as a man.

 Those parts of my past I have tried to lock away, now those memories are sources of strength instead of weakness.
 The memories now help me find strength to continue when I see roadblocks in my thinking or my life, even if it means I get whiny for a bit before pursuing my goals.
 I am at the point in my life that if I need to, I will run right through those roadblocks and deal with the side effects as it’ll be worth getting to my destination.

 This past year was one of growth and opportunity.
-Having corrected my initial name change to the name I thought it should have always been, has allowed me more than ever to live my life for myself, as the man I was always meant to be.
+Having corrected my initial name change to the name I thought it should have always been, has allowed me more than ever to live my life as the man I was always meant to be.
 I have finally found closure, catharsis, freedom, strength, euphoria.
 The only thing that stops me from here on out … is me.